-This manual describes the quality assurance and quality control (QA/QC) processes undertaken as part of the Great Barrier Reef Marine Monitoring Program (MMP) activities associated with the annual technical reports for the 2020-21 monitoring year.
-The MMP is a collaborative effort that relies on effective partnerships between governments, industry, community, scientists and managers.
-The Great Barrier Reef Marine Park Authority (the Authority) is responsible for the management of the MMP in partnership with monitoring partners including:
+This manual describes the quality assurance and quality control (QA/QC) processes undertaken as part of the Great Barrier Reef Marine Monitoring Program (MMP) activities associated with the annual technical reports for the 2023-24 monitoring year.
+The MMP is a collaborative effort that relies on effective partnerships between governments, industry, community, scientists, and managers.
+The Great Barrier Reef Marine Park Authority (the Authority) is responsible for the management of the MMP with partners including: